 Providing exceptional customer service is the best form of marketing.
 The way a business exceeds customers' needs outperforms any email newsletter or landing page.

 Many marketing departments are only focused on acquiring new customers.
 This approach is counterproductive since acquisition costs continue to climb.
-Almost a third of consumers cut ties with a business after a bad customer service experience, according to PwC.
+Almost a third of consumers cut ties with a business after a bad customer service experience, according to professional service firm PwC.

 To ramp up your customer engagement, look to your marketing team.
 The goal here is to create memorable customer experiences.

 In this guide, we'll share five strategies so that you can provide a brag-worthy customer experience.

 But first, let's talk about customer experience for a minute.

 Customer experience is the perception a customer has of a company before, during, and after a sale.
 Every interaction contributes to a customer's experience from marketing, onboarding, and customer service.

 Several constructs factor into a customer experience, including:

 A customer experience sounds a lot like a brand because the two are inseparable.
 You can't describe a brand without also considering the impact on the customer.
 A customer experience strategy focuses on the customer relationship after the sale rather than brand awareness.

 Companies can measure their customer experience using qualitative and quantitative analysis.
 Top metrics include Net Promoter Score (NPS), Customer Effort Score, and customer retention (churn).